Skip to main content

 How digital identity is shaping a future-ready HR ecosystem

-Human resources (HR) teams continue to digitise their processes, from onboarding and document signing, to payroll and benefits management.
-This digital transformation, however, comes with the critical responsibility of ensuring that modernisation efforts do not compromise data security or violate compliance regulations - such as KYC (Know Your Customer), GDPR, and others.
+Human resources (HR) teams continue to digitise their processes, from employee onboarding and contract signing, to payroll and benefits management.
+This digital transformation, however, comes with the critical responsibility to ensure that HR modernisation does not compromise data security or violate compliance regulations, such as Know Your Customer (KYC), GDPR, and others.

-This transformation contributes to the growing importance of digital identity in HR in general, as well as in related platforms like employee benefits platforms.
+This HR transformation contributes to the growing importance of digital identity in HR, especially when used in employee benefits platforms.
 Digital ID offers a secure, trusted digital connection between individuals, employers, and service providers.
 This ensures that HR departments can manage employee information more securely and efficiently.
-Digital ID in HR also results is simplified, passwordless authentication, reduced fraud, and streamlined digital access to employee benefits and services.
+Digital ID in HR also allows passwordless employee authentication, reduced fraud, and streamlined digital access to employee benefits and services.

 On a broader level, digital identity is playing a major role in helping HR to evolve into a strategic business function that transcends traditional administrative roles.
 By integrating digital identity with HR systems, HR teams can securely orchestrate the employee experience across the work environment, office settings, and remote work.